Quick Reference

 - client touchpoint with the API server

-Glossary Term Entry Location: Core Concepts - API endpoint
+Glossary Term Entry Location: Core Concepts, API Fundamentals - API endpoint

 API gateway